Finance is a discipline that deals with allocation of resources on corporate, institutional and personal levels.

 - National Finance graduate average salary offer: $58,125 (NACE Salary Survey, Summer 2020)

 Finance graduates obtain jobs through various avenues, leading to placements with a wide range of firms and organizations.
-On-campus recruitment opportunities include the fall & spring Eller Expo and Career Showcase, hosted by the Eller College, and the fall & spring "Career Days", hosted by UA Student Engagement & Career Development.
+On-campus recruitment opportunities include the fall and spring Eller Expo and Career Showcase, hosted by the Eller College, and the fall and spring "Career Days", hosted by the University of Arizona Student Engagement and Career Development.

 A sample of employers that have hired Eller Finance majors for full-time placement through the Eller Professional Development Center:

 Arizona Public Services (APS)